-You've Seen 'Avengers: Endgame.'
 Here's What Happens Next in the Marvel Cinematic Universe

 Ms. Marvel (TBD)

 Kamala Khan, a.k.a.
 Ms. Marvel, has become a beloved character in the comics.
 She is an Inhuman who can stretch her body and idolizes Captain Marvel.
-Marvel head Kevin Feige has said that there are plans to introduce Ms. Marvel to the MCU.
+Marvel head Kevin Feige has said that there are plans to introduce Ms. Marvel to the Marvel Cinematic Universe.

 Another superhero team-up movie (TBD)

 Given the already-staggering box office success of Avengers: Endgame, it’s hard to imagine that Marvel would give up the chance to make more superhero team-up movies, which tend to draw from across fandoms and sell more tickets.
 They will probably drop the Avengers name, but our guess is a new team will emerge.
 They will occasionally have to join forces to stop particularly massive threats.
-See more details on who we think will be a part of this team further down in the post.
+(Learn more on who might be in that group here.)

 READ MORE: How to Stream Every Single Marvel Movie